proplot-dev/proplot/README.md

 ## Overview
-This library provides extremely helpful plotting utilities to make `matplotlib` less painful.
+This library provides helpful plotting utilities to make `matplotlib` less painful.
 I recommend importing the utilities with `import pubplot as plot`.
 Most of the features below derive from the **`subplots`** command, a wrapper around the `pyplot` command of the same name.

 Quick summary of features: